seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 ## What's Next

 You've now completed the sample tutorial.
-Your next step is to choose whether you would like to:
+Next steps include:

+- Further customize these reports to suit your needs.
+Look at the storybook [component libary](/storybook) to see what is available.
+- [Create a new project](./newproject.md), deploy it to a production environment, publish your data, and integrate your reports with SeaSketch.
 - [Setup an existing project](./existingproject.md), and re-deploy it.
-- [Create a new project](./newproject.md), deploy it and integrate with SeaSketch.